MMurmel/PROOF/data/Data.md

 In order to (re)create the data used for this project you must create an anaconda environment from the `environment.yaml` and execute the `convert_data.py` from within the `data` directory.
-This creates a `prepared_data.json` containing all adequate samples from the dataset, and a `prepared_data_short.json` containing only the first 10 samples for testing purposes.
+This creates a `prepared_data.json` containing the first `15` adequate samples from the dataset.